Back To Main Menu

 1. Performance

-• Your audition will be recorded and will be reviewed by the appropriate faculty members from the RCM.
+• The audition will be recorded and reviewed by the appropriate Head of Faculty from the RCM.

-• You should prepare a programme between 10 to 12 minutes and show a variety of styles, periods and characters.
-You do not need to submit your audition programme in advance.
+• Applicants are required to prepare a programme between 10 to 12 minutes and show a variety of styles, periods and characters.
+Applicants are not required to submit the audition programme in advance.
 The audition panel reserves the right to hear only part of the programme overall.

-• Singers should prepare three contrasting pieces in at least three of the following languages: English, Italian, French, and German.
+• Vocalists are to prepare three contrasting pieces in at least three of the following languages: English, Italian, French, and German.
 One piece must be an operatic or oratorio aria (with recitative if possible).
-Pieces selected from popular music repertoire would not be considered for the purposes of this audition.
+Pieces selected from popular music (such as Pop songs) and works from musical theatre repertoire will not be considered for the purposes of this audition.

 • Non-pianists are required to bring along their accompanists if their chosen pieces require accompaniment.
-A list of NAFA's Official Accompanists would be made available to applicants along with their audition details.
-There will be a fee payable directly to the Accompanist.
+A list of accompanists and their details are available to applicants after application and they are required to make arrangements with the accompanists directly for practice sessions and payment.

-• You cannot bring a page-turner, your teacher or a translator into your audition.
-The only people in your audition room will be you, your accompanist and the audition panel.
-As our programmes are taught in English we expect you to be able to communicate in English at your audition.
+• Applicants are not allowed to bring a page-turner, a teacher or a translator to the audition.
+The only people in the audition room will be the applicant, the accompanist and the audition panel.

 • As our programmes are taught in English, all applicants will be expected to communicate in English at the audition.

-• Quick Study test will be required of all applicants.
+• Sight-reading test will be required of all applicants.

 2. Interview